ryan-sherman/Photobooth-Recognizer/Ubuntu_Version/README_Install.txt

     https://www.tensorflow.org/install/install_linux

-2. Each time you enter a new console, initiate tensorflow using one of the following commands:
-$ source ~/tensorflow/bin/activate      # if you use bash, sh, ksh, or zsh
-$ source ~/tensorflow/bin/activate.csh  # if you use csh or tcsh
+2. Each time you enter a new console, initiate tensorflow using one of the following commands: source ~/tensorflow/bin/activate      # if you use bash, sh, ksh, or zsh source ~/tensorflow/bin/activate.csh  # if you use csh or tcsh

-you can end the tensorflow session by entering:
-$ deactivate

-3. Install any required packages:
-$ sudo pip install easygui, pygame, pick, subprocess
+3. Install any required packages: sudo pip install easygui, pygame, pick, subprocess

 4. You should now be able to run the program.
 Running for the first time may take a while, and there may be a long delay and/or unusual output the first time you take a picture.

-Navigate to the Ubuntu_Version directory, and enter the command:
+Navigate to the Ubuntu_Version directory, and enter the command: python run.py
-$ python run.py

 You will be given the option to pick from available cameras, the first one generally works.
 A window with a live feed from the camera should pop up.
 When you have an item you want to identify in the camera's view, press enter or right-click in the window.